AI Masterclass | Accelerating the Deal: Harnessing AI & Automation to Fast-Track Closings

 • Executor tensions and personal liability

-Session 3: ESTATE PLANNING FOR BENEFICIARIES WITH DISABILITIES: KEY CONSIDERATIONS FOR LAWYERS, AND THE ROLE OF THE PUBLIC GUARDIAN AND TRUSTEE | 1:00 to 1:30PM PT
+Session 3: BENEFICIARIES WITH DISABILITIES: KEY CONSIDERATIONS FOR LAWYERS, AND THE ROLE OF THE PUBLIC GUARDIAN AND TRUSTEE | 1:00 to 1:30PM PT

-Estate planners must carefully address disability considerations to ensure the long-term financial security and well-being of beneficiaries with disabilities, including appointing responsible trustees or guardians, and planning for future care needs through representation agreements or power of attorney documents.
+Lawyers and estate professionals must carefully address disability considerations to ensure the long-term financial security and well-being of beneficiaries with disabilities, including appointing responsible trustees or guardians, and planning for future care needs through representation agreements or power of attorney documents.

 The Public Guardian and Trustee (PGT) of British Columbia also plays a vital role in protecting the interests of individuals who are unable to manage their own financial or legal affairs.